CrossGeeks/FirebasePushNotificationPlugin/docs/GettingStarted.md

 * `PM> Install-Package Plugin.FirebasePushNotification`
 * Install into ALL of your projects, include client projects.

-## Using Firebase Push Notification APIs
-It is drop dead simple to gain access to the FirebasePushNotification APIs in any project.
-All you need to do is get a reference to the current instance of IFirebasePushNotification via `CrossFirebasePushNotification.Current`:

 ## Initial Configuration

 ### Android Configuration